How To Assemble A Veggie Tray On A Budget

 A lot of vegetable plates are pretty sad: A variety of bland veggies with an equally bland dip in the middle.
 A mix of celery, baby carrots, huge pieces of cauliflower and broccoli, and if you’re lucky, some grape tomatoes.

-You can make a fresh and delicious vegetable platter without spending a lot of money.
+In fact, you can make a fresh and delicious vegetable platter without spending a lot of money.
 A platter that your family or party guests will actually love digging into.

 Here are some easy ways to create an epic veggie platter on a budget:

-1: Pick Budget-Friendly Vegetables
+1: Choose Budget-Friendly Vegetables

 Fill your veggie tray up with delicious and affordable vegetables like:

-- Carrots: Cut whole carrots yourself.
+• Carrots: Cut whole carrots yourself.
 Look for pretty rainbow blend carrots that are purple, red, white, and orange.

-- Radishes: Low-cost radishes add some bite and color to your veggie platter.
+• Radishes: Low-cost radishes add some bite and color to your veggie platter.

 Most importantly, fill your platter with a variety of colors and flavors.
 And don’t forget to add some crackers too.